fuzziqersoftware/resource_dasm/README.md

 resource_dasm is a disassembler for classic Mac OS resource forks.
 It extracts resources from the resource fork of any file and converts many classic Mac OS resource formats (images, sounds, text, etc.) into modern formats.

-Examples:
+**Examples:**

-- Export all resources from a specific file and convert them to modern formats (output is written to the <filename>.out directory by default):
+Export all resources from a specific file and convert them to modern formats (output is written to the <filename>.out directory by default):
 `./resource_dasm files/Tesserae`

-- Export all resources from all files in a folder, writing the output files into a parallel folder structure in the current directory:
+Export all resources from all files in a folder, writing the output files into a parallel folder structure in the current directory:
 `./resource_dasm "files/Apeiron ƒ/" ./apeiron.out`

-- Export a specific resource from a specific file, in both modern and original formats:
+Export a specific resource from a specific file, in both modern and original formats:
 `./resource_dasm "files/MacSki 1.7/MacSki Sounds" ./macski.out --target-type=snd --target-id=1023 --save-raw=yes`

-- Export a PowerPC application's resources and disassemble its code:
+Export a PowerPC application's resources and disassemble its code:
 `./resource_dasm "files/Adventures of Billy" ./billy.out`
-    `./m68kdasm --peff "files/Adventures of Billy" ./billy.out/dasm.txt`
+`./m68kdasm --pef "files/Adventures of Billy" ./billy.out/dasm.txt`

-- Export all resources from a Mohawk archive:
+Export all resources from a Mohawk archive:
 `./resource_dasm files/Riven/Data/a_Data.MHK ./riven_data_a.out --index-format=mohawk`

-- Due to copying files across different types of filesystems, you might have a file's resource fork in the data fork of a separate file instead.
+Due to copying files across different types of filesystems, you might have a file's resource fork in the data fork of a separate file instead.
 To export resources from such a file:
 `./resource_dasm "windows/Realmz/Data Files/Portraits.rsf" ./portraits.out --data-fork`

-- Create a new resource file, with a few TEXT and clut resources:
+Create a new resource file, with a few TEXT and clut resources:
 `./resource_dasm --create --add-resource=TEXT:128@file128.txt --add-resource=TEXT:129@file129.txt --add-resource=clut:2000@clut.bin output.rsrc`

-- Add a resource to an existing resource file:
+Add a resource to an existing resource file:
 `./resource_dasm file.rsrc --add-resource=TEXT:128@file128.txt output.rsrc`

-- Delete a resource from an existing resource file:
+Delete a resource from an existing resource file:
 `./resource_dasm file.rsrc --delete-resource=TEXT:128 output.rsrc`

 This isn't all resource_dasm can do.
 Run it without any arguments (or look at `print_usage()` in src/resource_dasm.cc) for a full description of all the options.